7 Best Wort Aerators for Better Fermentation

 Cold Side Aeration

 For this method, you’ll cool your wort down to a maximum of 70°F (21°C) for ales, 50°F (10°C) for lagers, before introducing oxygen through your preferred aeration method.
+You can do this quickly with a wort chiller.
 Next, you’ll add yeast and allow fermentation to begin.

 It’s pretty straightforward and only requires you to be patient through the cooling period, something you’d do regardless of whether you aerated your wort.